phortuin/dropbox-md-cms/readme.md

 ## Development

-Install dependencies and run with Vercel (make sure you have an account and this repo is linked to a project):
+Create an app on Dropbox with App folder access only, generate an access token and put that in `.env`.
+Then install dependencies and run with Vercel (make sure you have an account and this repo is linked to a project):

 ```
 $ npm ci